Do air purifiers waste a lot of electricity?

 Air purifiers are required to run a lot, basically, a 24/7 operation because they have to be as useful as possible.
-All air purifiers make use of a fan that blows, with some more powerful than the others and the presence of a HEPA filter in most units making sure the fan has to blow enough at high speed, thereby consuming much more energy.
+All air purifiers make use of a fan that blows, with more powerful than the others with the presence of HEPA filters in most units making sure the fan has to blow enough at high speed, thereby consuming much more energy.

-In order to clarify and shed more light into the working principle of air purifiers, and the amount of energy they consume, we have written this article to answer all your questions and give you an idea how much hike you should expect before buying that air purifier.
+In order to clarify and shed more light into the working principle of air purifiers, and the electricity they consume, we have written this article to answer all your questions and give you an idea how much hike you should expect before buying that air purifier.

 Also Read: Bluepure 211+ review